fmidev/himan/doc/plugin-transformer.md

 write_empty_grid: define if an empty grid (all values missing) should be written out or not. default: yes.

     "write_empty_grid" : false

+precision: define the precision used writing output files, decimal places. default: use what is in database

+    "precision" : 2